 - Female employment matters beyond the individual – jobs for women can change the way households spend money and invest in the education and health of children.

-- The potential gains from greater entrepreneurial vibrancy, and from a more substantial reallocation of labor from low- to high-productivity units, are sizable.
+- The potential gains from greater entrepreneurial vibrancy, and from a more substantial reallocation of labor from low- to high-productivity units, are sizeable.